ymoon1972/go-utils/README.md

 - Stack: LIFO stack backed by LinkedList (Push, Pop, Peek)
 - Queue: FIFO queue backed by LinkedList (Offer, Poll, Peek)
 - PriorityQueue: binary-heap priority queue with a user-supplied comparator (min-/max-heap behavior by comparator)
-- BinaryTree: binary search tree with comparator-defined ordering (Add, AddAll, Remove, Contains, in-order Values)
+- BinaryTree: binary search tree with comparator-defined ordering (Offer, OfferAll, Remove, Contains, in-order Values)

 All collections are implemented using Go generics (type parameters), with methods designed to be easy to use and test.

-## Library configuration

-This repository is configured as a library (no default executable).
-A small example program exists in `main.go`, but it is excluded from normal builds using the `ignore` build tag.

-- To run the example program locally: `go run -tags ignore .`
-- To build the library or run tests, just use standard Go commands (no tags required).

 ## Module